AndrewCarterUK/andrewcarteruk.github.io/_posts/2021-12-21-needlephobia-machine-learning.md

 A good first step for any software project is to break the problem that you are trying to solve down into smaller problems.
 In this case, there were two clear problems that required solving.

-The first problem was that I needed some software that could look at an image and detect whether or not it contains a needle.
+The first problem was that I needed some software that could look at an image and detect whether it contains a needle.
 This is an [image classification](https://cs231n.github.io/classification/) problem, and these problems used to be [very difficult to solve](https://xkcd.com/1425/).
 However, recent advances in the field of machine learning have made creating and using image classification models quite easy.

 The second problem was that I needed some software that could find, test and hide images of needles that I encounter on the internet.
 The BBC news website is _by far_ the most common source of offending images in my life, so I considered making a proxy website for my own personal use (I even came up with a name: Needle Free BBC).
 This would have the advantage of being easily available on all of my devices but the disadvantage of limiting the operational scope to a single website.
 I ended up deciding that a browser plugin was a more complete solution.